GoogleChromeLabs/telnet-client/README.md

 ### Running with a local development server

-To start a local development server run,
+To start a local development server install `webpack-dev-server` then run,

 ```sh
 npm run start